-We all are aware that website development has evolved dramatically in last few decades.
+We all are aware that website development has evolved dramatically in the last few decades.
 Developers are working rigorously to find out ways to build such a user interface that can deliver an optimal user experience to the website visitors.
 These rigorous workouts gave way to Headless Browsers, which is gradually gaining momentum since Google revealed that headless browsers can help it index even AJAX-based websites, back in 2009.

 It is a web browser that helps give you a fast way to automate various actions of your website and know the performance of your site in different circumstances.
-There is no GUI in headless and works with command line instructions.
+There is no GUI in headless and works with command-line instructions.
 There are various headless options available which include headless versions of various popular browsers like Chrome and Firefox.

 Headless browsers are particularly used to test web pages.
 This is because they can easily understand the HTML pages in the same manner as any other browser, including style elements such as color, layout, fonts, JS & Ajax execution, etc.